Oxford Surname

 How Common Is The Last Name Oxford? popularity and diffusion

-The surname is the 48,913th most numerous family name in the world It is held by approximately 1 in 692,272 people.
-The surname Oxford occurs mostly in The Americas, where 70 percent of Oxford are found; 67 percent are found in North America and 67 percent are found in Anglo-North America.
-Oxford is also the 239,405th most numerous first name globally It is held by 1,110 people.
+The last name Oxford is the 48,913th most widely held family name throughout the world.
+It is borne by approximately 1 in 692,272 people.
+Oxford occurs mostly in The Americas, where 70 percent of Oxford are found; 67 percent are found in North America and 67 percent are found in Anglo-North America.
+It is also the 239,405th most frequently held first name at a global level, borne by 1,110 people.

-This surname is most commonly used in The United States, where it is borne by 6,435 people, or 1 in 56,326.
-In The United States it is most numerous in: Texas, where 13 percent are found, California, where 12 percent are found and Georgia, where 8 percent are found.
-Besides The United States this last name is found in 84 countries.
-It also occurs in England, where 11 percent are found and Australia, where 8 percent are found.
+The last name Oxford is most commonly held in The United States, where it is borne by 6,435 people, or 1 in 56,326.
+In The United States Oxford is most prevalent in: Texas, where 13 percent reside, California, where 12 percent reside and Georgia, where 8 percent reside.
+Outside of The United States this last name exists in 84 countries.
+It also occurs in England, where 11 percent reside and Australia, where 8 percent reside.

 Oxford Family Population Trend historical fluctuation